rubygems/rfcs/text/0000-ownership-transfer.md

 This drawback has to be addressed via necessary code audits during version updates.
  Probably solutions to this issue may be:

     a.
-We can yank all the previous versions of the gem and give an option to the gem owners to keep the gem name locked for a few days before approving the `adoption request`.
+We can yank all the previous versions of the gem and give an option to the gem owners to keep the gem name locked for a few days before approving the `ownership application`.
 Gem install will fail for the users as the versions are yanked.

     b.
 A trusted pool of users from the community can be asked for a review of ownership transfer and gem updates after the ownership transfer.
 The transfer is approved only after *x* users have approved.
 This can be done in the period when gem name is locked.